-Topic areas will include clinical decision-making and problem solving, domestic violence, rape, death and dying, developmental and intellectual disabilities, sexuality issues, substance abuse, HIV and other special topics.
-A critical review of selected readings will be required for seminar discussions.
+Topic areas will include clinical decision-making and problem solving, domestic violence, rape. death and dying, developmental and intellectual disabilities, sexuality issues, substance abuse, HIV and other special topics.
+A critical review of selected readings will be required.
 Students are introduced to concepts in health psychology and behavioral medicine which identify the cultural and psychosocial factors contributing to health, physical and emotional well being.
 Defenses and adaptations are discussed as related to the types of patients the students will work with.
 Other psychological responses to acute and chronic illness, disability, and death and dying, are discussed as they relate to the patient and the medical practitioner.
-Students are introduced to the techniques of modeling and roleplaying and are required to participate in the roles of health care practitioner, patient and family member.
 Emphasis is placed on establishing a relationship, and understanding the effects of culture and personality types.
 Students are required to completed NYS Mandated Reporter of Abuse and Neglect Training.
 Prerequisites: Good academic standing in the PA Program.
 Corequisites: PAS 519, 520, 520L, 536, and 538 (GR)